berceanu/gpu-memory-tracker/README.md

 nvml_20230531-214237.csv was recorded over the time interval from 2023-05-31 21:43:37.124133 to 2023-06-02 09:37:46.624458.
 ```

-Running `nvml_reader.py` will also generate two plots, one for memory and another for power usage over time.
+Running the reader will also generate two plots, one for memory and another for power usage over time.
 Here is an example for the `fbpic` PIC code running on 16 NVIDIA V100 GPUs:

 ![Memory usage](plots/mem.png)
 ![Power usage](plots/pow.png)